-By Olivia Fitzpatrick.
-Last Updated 21st June 2021.
+By Stephen Shepard.
+Last Updated 8th October 2021.
 Welcome to our guide on neck injury claims, where we’ll show you how to claim the compensation that you deserve for your suffering.

 The term ‘neck injury’ refers specifically to damage done to the structure of the neck, thereby including soft tissue damage, nerves, bones, and the top of the spinal column.

 However, the symptoms of neck injuries are not necessarily directly linked to these areas.
 While immediate symptoms such as stiffness, soreness, or sharp pain may directly affect areas of the neck, other psychological symptoms such as anxiety or depression may develop due to the stress that physical symptoms put upon you.